 - Innovative ideas which can transform into marketable solutions and services

-Examples of Cluster initiatives
+Examples of Cluster initiatives in Germany include:

 - Go Cluster provides a stimulus to improve cluster management and help turn German clusters into highly effective international centers.
 Members of the Go Cluster program can obtain funding for novel solutions